iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ### Task

-This page shows the details of a task and it's completion status.
+This page shows the details of a task and its completion status.

 | Status | Description |
 | --- | --- |